taghead/taghead.github.io/README.md

 | [andrewchander.me](https://andrewchander.me)                | A react app hosted on Netlify at https://nimble-torte-77b2fb.netlify.app, which is built with React and css.                                                  |
 | [vanila.andrewchander.me](http://vanilla.andrewchander.me/) | My old portfolio site, no longer maintained.
 A static website hosted on GitHub Pages at https://taghead.github.io, which is built with Ruby, Jekyll and SaSS. |

-### Insights

-#### **The bloated CSS**

-In general, there is no need to recreate the wheel when excellent CSS frameworks are available.

-Yes, I did it for this project, but I feel that understanding the principles is critical, and I want to demonstrate this to all of you.

 ### Todo

 - [x] Create systematic boilerplate